piotrmurach/github/README.md

 ## SSL

 By default requests over SSL are set to OpenSSL::SSL::VERIFY_PEER.
-However, you can to turn off peer verification by
+However, you can turn off peer verification by

 ```ruby
   Github.new ssl: { verify: false }
 ```

-If your client fails to find CA certs you can pass other SSL options to specify exactly how these information is sourced
+If your client fails to find CA certs you can pass other SSL options to specify exactly how the information is sourced

 ```ruby
   ssl: {